Morocco and Spain to Explore Collaborations in Renewable Energy Sector

 Additionally, existing dams in the country are capable of generating an additional 1,300 MW.
 Spanish companies, including engineering and construction company TSK, have already demonstrated their potential in the renewable energy sector in Morocco, with TSK being responsible for the design and construction of the Noor Midelt solar thermal power plant.

 Spain, like Morocco, is also seeking to reduce dependence on fossil fuels and has a vested interest in investing in the renewable energy sector in Morocco.
-Collaboration between the two countries is necessary to facilitate the import of solar or wind energy from Morocco to Europe, requiring investment in an that can bring energy from southern Morocco via the Iberian peninsula to Europe.
+Collaboration between the two countries is necessary to facilitate the import of solar or from Morocco to Europe, requiring investment in an that can bring energy from southern Morocco via the Iberian peninsula to Europe.

 See also: Morocco's Commitment to Renewable Energy Progression and Leading Role in Green Hydrogen Development